 Joan had another situation.
 She and her husband had been deeply in love, at least at the beginning, but passion gradually diminished over the years and their interests in each other and their interests in what they did as a couple became nonexistent.
 They always knew divorce was an option and it seemed the best choice at the time.
-They divorced and neither one now seems to be any happier.
+So they divorced – and neither one seems to be any happier now.

-In her book, The Case Against Divorce, published in 1990 but still relevant today, Diane Medved, Ph.D., takes a bold stance on the outcome of divorce and outlines some of the major arguments against divorce.
+In her book, The Case Against Divorce (Ivy Books, 1990), which is still relevant today, clinical psychologist Diane Medved, Ph.D., takes a bold stance on the outcome of divorce and outlines some of the major arguments against divorce.
 Her take is that anyone considering divorce needs to think it through and not just consider what seems right for now, but what life could and will likely be down the road.

 Divorce should not be an easy decision.
 It is life changing personally, socially, financially, even professionally, and if there is any hope, anything to hold on to that can be rebuilt, a real effort should be made even if “getting out and moving on” seems more appealing than the vows you took and the life you now have.

 4 Arguments Against Divorce

 Dr. Medved offers the following major arguments against divorce – which are also reasons to stay together:

 1. Divorce hurts you